feathersui/feathersui-starling/documentation/help/markdown/faq/index.md

 ### What operating systems can run apps made with Feathers?

-Feathers uses [Adobe AIR](http://gaming.adobe.com/technologies/), which can create completely standalone, native apps on iOS, Android (including Barnes & Noble's NOOK devices, Amazon's Kindle devices, and the OUYA console), Windows, and Mac OS X. It also works with Adobe Flash Player in the browser.
+Feathers uses [Adobe AIR](http://www.adobe.com/products/air.html), which can create completely standalone, native apps on iOS, Android (including Barnes & Noble's NOOK devices, Amazon's Kindle devices, and the OUYA console), Windows, and macOS.
+It also works with the Adobe Flash Player plugin in web browsers.

 ### Doesn't Adobe AIR require a separate runtime to be installed?